Players call for limit on back-to-back games

 Almost nine in 10 players who took part in a survey for global footballers' union Fifpro believe that limit should be six matches or fewer.

-Fifpro says players should be involved in no more than 55 matches in a season.
+Fifpro also says players should be limited to 55 matches over a season.

 "Players and coaches are telling us that too many matches, across too many overlapping competitions, are pushing us to our physical limits," it added.